xingyif/scalabridge/organize-a-workshop/invite-mentors.md

 ## How do you personally reach out to mentors?
 For people who already know many other Scala developers, feel free to directly reach out to them.

 For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of mentors](#interested--mentors), who are interested in mentoring.
+Feel free to invite them as mentors for your workshop.

 ## How do you get more mentors to sign up?
 There are a few ways to promote your event: